The Washington Journalism and Media Conference

 SAVANNAH BEHRMANN

-Savannah Rose Behrmann is the Senate Correspondent for National Journal, where she roams the halls of Capitol Hill focusing on the legislative and bipartisan gridlock of Congress’ upper chamber.
+Savannah Rose Behrmann was most recently the Senate Correspondent for National Journal, where she roamed the halls of Capitol Hill focusing on the legislative and bipartisan gridlock of Congress’ upper chamber.
 Prior, she served as a Congressional Reporter at USA TODAY, where she led the newspaper’s coverage of both chambers of Congress.
 Previously, she worked as a Politics NOW Reporter at USA TODAY, covering breaking political news that ranged from the 2020 election, Congress, the White House, and the Supreme Court.
 Beforehand, she was a News Associate at CNN.
 Savannah hails from Utah, and attended George Mason University, where she graduated in 2018.
 She is a proud alumna of the Washington Journalism and Media Conference, which she attended as a National Youth Correspondent in 2013, and then worked as a staff member for several years.

 Nadgeena Jerome